stuarthayhurst/kernel-notify/README.md

  * This will prepare the code for release and build a .deb

 ## Updating:
- - ### Automatic:
-   * Run `kernel-notify -u`
- - ### Manual:
-   * Follow the instructions in the `Installation` section, configs will be saved through updates
+ * Install the program, using the instructions in the `Installation` section
- - WARNING: kernel-notify will attempt to update the config after an update
- - If the config breaks, the old config can be viewed with `kernel-notify -o`

 ## Notes:
  * Kernel-notify starting on login can be toggled with `kernel-notify --enable-autostart` and `kernel-notify --disable-autostart`